retailzipline/mimemagic/README.md

+This is a GPL-2.0 version of mimemagic pinned to 0.3.6.

+0.3.6 was yanked to switch back to MIT license and now requires installing the mime database provided by freedesktop.org separately (see: https://github.com/mimemagicrb/mimemagic#dependencies).

+See: https://github.com/mimemagicrb/mimemagic/issues/98 and https://github.com/rails/rails/issues/41750 for background.

+---

 MimeMagic is a library to detect the mime type of a file by extension or by content.
 It uses the mime database provided by freedesktop.org (see http://freedesktop.org/wiki/Software/shared-mime-info/).